 How many times have you carried on with a dog of a design, hoping that you can make it right?
 Sometimes it's better – and less time consuming – to wipe the slate clean.

-"If you can't make an idea work – move on," says Martin Wells, creative director at onebite.
-Chris Clarke, chief creative officer at marketing agency DigitasLBi offers a more philosophical perspective: "There is never enough time to do something, but always enough time to do it again"
+"If you can't make an idea work – move on," says creative director Martin Wells (opens in new tab). creative partner Chris Clarke (opens in new tab) offers a more philosophical perspective: "There is never enough time to do something, but always enough time to do it again."

 A perennial problem in the creative industries is knowing when a job is finished.
-"The point at which you think it needs a little something extra is the point you should stop designing," says Rob O'Neill (opens in new tab).
+"The point at which you think it needs a little something extra is the point you should stop designing," says freelance designer Rob O'Neill (opens in new tab).

 09. Work in stages